Althrun-sun/dash_app_demo/README.md

 ## Contribution

-I welcome anyone interested in contributing to the app for Kobe's career stats.
-The project is open-source, which means that anyone can view and contribute to the code on this GitHub repository.
+I invite all those who are interested in contributing to the app focusing on Kobe's career statistics.
+This project is open-source, allowing anyone to access and contribute to the code available in this GitHub repository.

-If you are interested in getting involved, check out the [contributing guidelines](CONTRIBUTING.md).
-Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
-By contributing to this project, you agree to abide by its terms.
+If you wish to participate, please refer to the contributing guidelines.
+Be aware that this project comes with a Code of Conduct.
+By contributing to this project, you commit to adhering to its terms.

 ## Contact